ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Boot volumes
 {: #block-storage-vpc-boot-volumes}

 When you create an instance from a stock image, a 100 GB, 3,000 IOPS general-purpose boot volume is created and attached to the instance by default.
 When you create an instance from a custom image, you can specify a boot volume capacity 10 GB to 250 GB, depending what the image requires.
-This capacity can be any size between the minimum size supported for the selected image and the maximum supported image size.
+This capacity can be any size between the minimum size that is supported for the selected image and the maximum supported image size.
 If the custom image is smaller than 10 GB, the boot volume capacity is rounded up to 10 GB.
 After the boot volume is created, you can expand the boot volume size to the maximum supported size, which is 250 GB.

-You cannot create an image from an encrypted boot volume (Image from a volume feature) that is not 100GB.
-The operation will be blocked.
+You cannot create an image from a boot volume that is encrypted with customer-managed keys and is not 100 GB.
+Such an operation is not supported.
 {: note}

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).

 By default, boot volumes are deleted when you delete an instance.
 You can toggle this setting on or off in the instance details.
-A boot volume can only be unattached by deleting the instance it is attached to.
+A boot volume can be unattached only by deleting the instance that it is attached to.
 A boot volume cannot be detached from an instance while the instance exists.
-See [Viewing instance details](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#viewing-virtual-server-instances-ui) for more information.
+For more information, see [Viewing instance details](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#viewing-virtual-server-instances-ui).

 ### Data volumes
 {: #secondary-data-volumes}